+Preliminary Hearings.
 Alabama criminal procedure allows persons arrested on a felony warrant to have a preliminary hearing.
-A preliminary hearing is to be requested by your criminal attorney within 30 days of your arrest.
-As a practical matter, many counties in Alabama automatically set preliminary hearings on all felony arrests, but this does not apply in all counties.
+This is to be requested by your criminal attorney within 30 days of your arrest.
+As a practical matter, many counties in Alabama automatically set these on all felony arrests.
+Although, this does not apply in all counties.
 If you want a preliminary hearing in Alabama, you should make sure it is requested within the proper time period.

 After you have requested a preliminary hearing, it should be set within 21 days.
-However, if it is not set within 21 days, a criminal defendant’s recourse is simply to be released from the county jail, unless they are charged with a non-bailable offense, such as capital murder.
-If they are charged with a crime not subject to bail, the presiding Circuit Judge is to be notified and is to set a preliminary hearing immediately.
+However, if it is not set within 21 days, a criminal defendant’s recourse is simply to be released from the county jail.
+Unless they are charged with a non-bailable offense, such as capital murder.
+If they are charged with a crime not subject to bail, the presiding Circuit Judge is to be notified.
+After that, is to set a preliminary hearing immediately.

 A preliminary hearing is not available for arrests on violations or misdemeanors, only on felonies.
 Preliminary hearings are heard by the District Court Judge in the Alabama County in which you were arrested.
-Typically, the State of Alabama will only call the arresting officer to testify at the preliminary hearing because “hearsay” evidence is admissible in this type of proceeding.
-Therefore, the prosecutor will call the arresting officer or investigating officer to relay to the Court all of the evidence that has been gathered.
-On occasion, usually in more serious cases with an incarcerated defendant, the State will call additional fact witnesses to establish the identity of the defendant or to ensure the Court finds probable cause.
+Typically, the State of Alabama will only call the arresting officer to testify at the preliminary hearing.
+Therefore, because “hearsay” evidence is admissible in this type of proceeding.
+Therefore, the prosecutor will call the arresting officer or investigating officer.
+Furthermore, to relay to the Court all of the evidence that has been gathered.
+On occasion, usually in more serious cases with an incarcerated defendant.
+The State will call additional fact witnesses to establish the identity of the defendant.
+For instance, to ensure the Court finds probable cause.

 Many District Attorney’s, in an effort to reduce the amount of time their prosecutors spend in preliminary hearings, have resorted to providing “open file discovery” if criminal defendants will waive their preliminary hearing.
 This means, the criminal attorney representing the accused will have open access to the District Attorney’s file.
 This can often be useful as the criminal attorney can then get access to reports that are otherwise not discoverable under Rule 16 of the Alabama Rules of Criminal Procedure.